Personal life of Leonardo da Vinci: Weapons and war

 One might question Leonardo's concern for human life, given his weapon designs.
 Nothing came of his designs for offensive weapons.
-It is possible his mention of his capabilities of creating weapons helped him in his quest to find powerful patrons, or perhaps he was fond of drawing them as he was of gargoyles.
+It is possible his mention of his capabilities of creating weapons helped him in his quest to find powerful patrons, or perhaps he was fond of drawing them as he was that of gargoyles.
 He did work on fortifications, however.
 In his own words:

 He referred to war as pazzia bestialissima, the "most bestial madness".

 Physical characteristics

 Descriptions and portraits of Leonardo combine to create an image of a man who was tall for his time and place, athletic and extremely handsome.
-He was 5ft 8 inches, based on the length of his purported skeleton.
+He was 5ft 8 inches/1.73 metres, based on the length of his purported skeleton.
 However, the remains, which were attributed to Leonardo due to the unusually large skull and accompanying stone fragments inscribed "EO [...]
 DUS VINC", have not yet been positively identified.
 Portraits indicate that as an older man, he wore his hair long, at a time when most men wore it cropped short, or reaching to the shoulders.
 While most men were shaven or wore close-cropped beards, Leonardo's beard flowed over his chest.

 His clothing is described as being unusual in his choice of bright colours, and at a time when most mature men wore long garments, Leonardo's preferred outfit was the short tunic and hose generally worn by younger men.
 This image of Leonardo has been recreated in the statue of him that stands outside the Uffizi Gallery.

 According to Vasari, Leonardo possessed "great strength and dexterity", being "physically so strong that he could withstand violence and with his right hand he could bend the ring of an iron door knocker or a horseshoe as if they were lead".
 He was "striking and handsome" and "marvellously endowed by heaven with beauty, grace [and] outstanding physical beauty", and "displayed infinite grace in everything he did".

 Author Simon Hewitt claims that a figure in the Sforzida manuscript depicts a youthful Leonardo and that the figure in the illustration has red hair.